Help & Advice Articles, Videos and How-to-Guides

 Installing a VCL is a relatively simple job, but you need to make sure that it’s sealed properly, including the ceiling and floor joints.
 You can seal all parts of the VCL with Radbar Single Sided Tape Foil.
 For step-by-step instructions and more detail about vapour control layers, click to read our VCL installation guide.

 For one-room ventilation, our Perma-Vent passive vent is a great option.
-It has a simple, unobtrusive appearance that’ll fit in with any garden room design.
-It tackles condensation and mould growth by allowing moist air to leave the building, without letting any draughts back in.
+It tackles condensation and mould growth by allowing moist air to leave the building, without letting in any draughts back in.
+It also has a simple, unobtrusive appearance that’ll fit in with any garden room design.
+With improved air quality and ventilation, you’ll minimise condensation and mould growth throughout your garden room, saving you from future issues.

 Building a garden room with a green roof can turn your structure into even more of a feature, and can bring many benefits to your home and the local environment, including: